crypto-org-chain/chain-main/CODE_OF_CONDUCT.md

 8. Moderators are held to a higher standard than other community members.
 If a moderator creates an inappropriate situation, they should expect less leeway than others.

-In the Crypto.org Chain developer community we strive to go the extra step to look out for each other.
+In the Cronos POS Chain developer community we strive to go the extra step to look out for each other.
 Don’t just aim to be technically unimpeachable, try to be your best self.
 In particular, avoid flirting with offensive or sensitive issues, particularly if they’re off-topic; this all too often leads to unnecessary fights, hurt feelings, and damaged trust; worse, it can drive people away from the community entirely.

 And if someone takes issue with something you said or did, resist the urge to be defensive.
 Just stop doing what it was they complained about and apologize.
-Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could’ve communicated better — remember that it’s your responsibility to make your fellow Crypto.org Chain developer community members comfortable.
+Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could’ve communicated better — remember that it’s your responsibility to make your fellow Cronos POS Chain developer community members comfortable.
 Everyone wants to get along and we are all here first and foremost because we want to talk about cool technology.
 You will find that people will be eager to assume good intent and forgive as long as you earn their trust.

-The enforcement policies listed above apply to all official Crypto.org Chain venues.
-For other projects adopting the Crypto.org Chain Code of Conduct, please contact the maintainers of those projects for enforcement.
+The enforcement policies listed above apply to all official Cronos POS Chain venues.
+For other projects adopting the Cronos POS Chain Code of Conduct, please contact the maintainers of those projects for enforcement.
 If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation policy or making a copy with your own moderation policy so as to avoid confusion.

 * Adapted from the [Rust Code of Conduct](https://www.rust-lang.org/en-US/conduct.html), the [Node.js Policy on Trolling](http://blog.izs.me/post/30036893703/policy-on-trolling) as well as the [Contributor Covenant v1.3.0](http://contributor-covenant.org/version/1/3/0/).